ewliang/BW-Color-Contrast-AI/README.md

 ## Features
 - Generates a random background color, and it suggests what colored text (black or white) best contrasts against the background color.
+- User can toggle ON/OFF training mode.
+- AI predictions are designated via a black border surrounding its selection.

 ## Author
 Eric Liang